freeCodeCamp/guide/pages/docs/certificates-guide/use-jquery-to-modify-the-entire-page/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use jQuery to Modify the Entire Page"
+title: "Use jQuery to Modify the Entire Page"
+parent: "certificates-guide"
 ---

 jQuery can target the body element as well.